eonk/CrimeSciData/book.md

 ![](08-regression_files/figure-latex/unnamed-chunk-7-1.pdf)<!-- -->

 What do you think when looking at this scatterplot?
 Is there a relationship between violence and unemployment?
 Does it look as if cities that have a high score on the X axis (unemployment) also have a high score on the Y axis (violent crime)?
-It may be a bit hard to see but I would think there is certainly a trend.
+It may be a bit hard to see but we would think there is certainly a trend.

 ## Motivating regression

 Now, imagine that we play a game.
-Imagine I have all the names of the cities in a hat, and I randomly take one of names from the hat.
+Imagine we have all the names of the cities in a hat, and we randomly take one of names from the hat.
 You're sitting in the audience, and you have to guess the level of violence (*log_viol_r*) for that city.
-Imagine that I pay £150 to the student that gets the closest to the right value.
+Imagine that we pay £150 to the student that gets the closest to the right value.
 What would you guess if you only have one guess and you knew (as we do) how the log of violent crime is distributed?

 ```r